 Click-through rate (CTR)

 CTR expresses how often users click on call-to-actions in your posts.
 It can’t be mistaken with other engagement rates, because it’s designated to CTAs.
-That way, you can measure the effectiveness of your posts.
+That way, you can measure the effectiveness of your posts and apply it also for organic business growth.

 Shorten your links and add UTM parameters to track the performance.
 Thanks to the analysis of clicks you’ll find out whether the content was appealing and relevant to your target group.
 By dividing the number of clicks by the number of total post impressions and multiplying it by 100, you’ll get CTR.